Kishore409/weston-docker/README.md

 # Run weston on docker build

 1) Switch to VT console on the host (C-M_F{x})
-2) cd to the clone and run test.sh this will run weston
+2) cd to the clone dir and run test.sh this will run weston